Using a codon model¶

 Note

-, which means a guide tree will be estimated for every alignment.
+If you specify unique_guides=True, a guide tree will be estimated for every alignment.

-Specify a different distance measure for estimating the guide tree¶
+Specify a different distance measure for estimating the guide tree#

 The distance measures available are the same as for the nucleotide case (percent, TN93 or paralinear).